UmBeloGramadoVerde/pretia-assignment/README.md

 Support for multiple images.
 Better password encryption.
 Implement unit tests.
-Cover all the possible flows in the app (success and failures).
+Improve test automation to cover all the possible flows in the app (success and failures).
 Implement pagination in /all-posts page.
 Improve documentation of functions.
 Move away from local upload and implement cloud storage.